 This means not only providing access to affordable, high-speed internet in every corner of the state, but also ensuring it is equitably adopted and residents feel enabled to use it.
-Investing in high-speed internet infrastructure and access, affordability, and digital literacy will achieve digital equity.

 By 2025, North Carolina can become a national leader, ranking in the top five states for high-speed internet adoption.
 As North Carolinians across the state can get, afford and use high-speed internet, they can take advantage of job, education, and health opportunities.
 That can drive the state's economy.